Red/Blue/Green LEDs light up/blink normal when FC booting, but FC can‘t connect to configurator, or can’t go into DFU mode.

 - The Transient Voltage Suppression diode (TVS) is a component that is commonly used for transient protection.
 (Not to be confused with zener diode or schottky diode.)
 It consists of a p-n semiconductor junction that becomes conductive during a transient voltage spike.
 In normal circumstances, it appears as an open circuit despite a small leakage current.

-- TVS Clamping Voltage (VC) – The clamping voltage is the voltage limited by the TVS diode in the event of a transient within the limit of the specified peak current. for 6S LiPo, 26~28V VC is is recommanded. choose 32V Clamping Voltage for 8S LiPO.
+- Minimum Breakdown Voltage to Maximum Clamping Voltage – The clamping voltage is the voltage limited by the TVS diode in the event of a transient within the limit of the specified peak current. for 6S LiPo, 28V Minimum Breakdown Voltage is is recommended (e.g. SMBJ26A, SBMJ28A).
+SMBJ33A for 8S LiPO.

 - The placement of the TVS diode is also important.
 It is a good practice to place TVS diodes as close to the power source as possible.